February 03, 2022 6 min read

 Who knew the click of a buy now button garnered the power to shrink the disparity between our reality and their staged one.

-I suggest we remove Social Media platforms from our phones.
+I suggest we curb the Social Media.
 Studies contest that social media use can lead to body image issues.
 Instead, it’s time to deal with the underlying cause of our acne.

 Scrolling through social media wishing to morph into someone else’s tinted reality, hoping to mimic their personal care portfolio, is not the answer.